 3) Select media

 You’re not selling to anyone if you’re not selling for everyone!
-It means it’s unreasonable to select only one platform of social media.
+It’s unreasonable to select only one platform of social media.
 To sell more and achieve your profit goals, you need to be omnipresent on every site.

 On the other hand, you might be a new sprouting business that is struggling to manage everything.
 So, you need to do thorough research on where you can get the target audience.